 Knowledge of the characteristics and life processes of living things is fundamental to the study of life science.
-As such, students at fourth grade are expected to be able to distinguish between living and nonliving things, compare and contrast physical and behavioral characteristics of major groups of common organisms, and relate body structures of such organisms to their function.
+As such, students at fourth grade are expected to be able to describe differences between living and nonliving things, compare and contrast physical and behavioral characteristics of major groups of organisms, and relate structures of such organisms to their function.

-Students are expected to know and be able to compare the life cycles of organisms such as the butterfly and frog; however in the areas of reproduction and heredity, knowledge is restricted to a very basic understanding that organisms of the same kind reproduce and that offspring closely resemble their parents.
+Students are expected to know and be able to compare the life cycles of plants, such as a tree and a bean, and animals, such as a housefly and a frog.
+In the areas of reproduction and heredity, knowledge is restricted to a very basic understanding that organisms of the same kind reproduce and that offspring closely resemble their parents.
+They should also be able to relate the production of multiple seeds or eggs to survival of different kinds of plants and animals.

 Students are expected to be able to associate physical features and patterns of behavior of plants and animals with the environment in which they live and to provide examples of physical and behavioral characteristics that make some plants and animals better suited to particular environments.
 Students also should be able to demonstrate a rudimentary knowledge of bodily responses to outside conditions.
 The study of ecosystems is essential to understanding the interdependence of living organisms and their relationship to the physical environment.
 Basic concepts related to ecosystems, including energy flow and the interaction of biotic and abiotic factors, are expected to be introduced in the primary school science curriculum.
 Students' understandings may be demonstrated through descriptions of specific relationships between plants and animals in common ecosystems.
 Some understanding of the ways in which human behavior can affect the environment also is expected of fourth-grade students, especially in relation to pollution.